sjoerdvankreel/firefly-synth-2/README.md

 * All modulations are still per-unison-voice.
 Make sure the mod source has at least as many uni voices as the target.
 * FF1 was actually doing "real" FM instead of PM.
 That bit me when i was doing feedback FM on the dedicated FM osci, and the pitch went down.

+## Voice audio mixer matrix (VMIX)
+* Like FF1's, but no need to point-and-click, just drag the sliders, because the matrix is already set up.

 # Build it
 As always.
 Git clone recursive, build scripts are in /scripts, build_windows|linux|mac.bat|sh Debug|RelWithDebInfo|Release.